george-poole/george-poole.github.io/_sources/home.md

 The majority of my scientific computing experience is with Python and its associated ecosystem of numerical packages, but I am also experienced with Fortran, and to a lesser extent C, for raw numerical performance.
 Other programming languages that I enjoy reading about and dabbling in include: Rust, Haskell, OCaml and Julia.

+Human languages that I speak are English (native) and French (fluent).

 <!-- | ![alt](./media/me.jpeg) | ![alt](./media/me.jpeg) | ![alt](./media/me.jpeg) |
 |-|-|-| -->